Trineshsagar/AI_Agent/README.md

 Get Started Today! 📈
 Dive in with our easy setup— you'll be automating in minutes:

-➡️Install Python and key libraries: Flask, Selenium, BeautifulSoup4, and Requests. 🐍
+➡️Install Python and key libraries: Flask, Selenium, BeautifulSoup4, and Requests. 🐍 in your powershell inside the ai_agent folder

 [requirements.txt](https://github.com/user-attachments/files/21415613/requirements.txt)